Taking your motorhome hire to visit some of Australia’s beautiful National Parks on your camper holiday?

 Camping in National Parks in the Northern Territory

-In the NT, national park camping fees are tiered according to the standard of the campground facilities.
-Overnight fees range from $1.65 to $6.60 per person.
-There has been a recent announcement that a new booking system will apply for the NT national park camping (rather than first in first served), however not date has been advised for that as yet.
+In the NT, National Park camping fees are tiered according to the standard of the campground facilities.
+Overnight fees range depending on the campsite.
+There is a booking system that applies for the NT National Park camping (rather than first in first served).
 For more information on the campgrounds, including fees and motorhome accessibility, visit the NT Government Parks and Reserves website or follow the links below.

 - Map and overview of NT national park campgrounds